 To provide a practical illustration of the five aggregates: during the present act of reading, for example, consciousness is aware of each word through the physical sense door of the eye.
-Cognition understands the meaning of each word, while feelings are
+Cognition understands the meaning of each word, while feelings are responsible for the affective mood: whether one feels positive, negative, or neutral about this particular piece of information.
+Because of volition one either reads on, or stops to consider a passage in more depth, or even refers to a footnote.

 The discourses describe the characteristic features of these five aggregates with a set of similes.
 These compare material form to the insubstantial nature of a lump of foam carried away by a river; feelings to the impermanent bubbles that form on the surface of water during rain; cognition to the illusory nature of a mirage; volitions to the essenceless nature of a plantain tree (because it has no heartwood); and consciousness to the deceptive performance of a magician.
-26

 This set of similes points to central characteristics that need to be understood with regard to each aggregate.
 In the case of material form, contemplating its unattractive and insubstantial nature corrects mistaken notions of substantiality and beauty.
 Concerning feelings, awareness of their impermanent nature counteracts the tendency to search for pleasure through feelings.
 With regard to cognition, awareness of its deluding activity uncovers the tendency to project one's own value judgements onto external phenomena as if these were qualities of the outside objects.
-With volitions, insight into their selfless nature corrects the mistaken notion that willpower is the expression of a substantial self.
-Regarding consciousness, understanding its deceptive performance counterbalances the sense of cohesiveness and substantiality it tends to give to what in reality is a patchwork of impermanent and conditioned phenomena.
+With volitions, insight